nassir1976/city_explorer_api/README.md

 Actual time needed to complete: 1hr

-feature two
- retrive location DATA FROM Json file
+Number and name of feature: Locations retrive location DATA FROM Json file
 Estimate of time needed to complete: 2HOURS_

 Start time: 10:00am